fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 1. Find the most relevant chunks: the vector store is queried to find the most relevant chunks to the question.
 1. Combine the chunks with the question and a prompt: the chunks are combined with the question and a prompt.
 The prompt instructs the LLM to answer the question.
 1. Send the combined text to the LLM: the combined text is sent to the LLM to get the answer.

-This stage requires a model compatible with [GPT4All-J](https://huggingface.co/nomic-ai/gpt4all-j).
-I suggest starting with the same model recommended by [privateGPT](https://github.com/imartinez/privateGPT): [GPT4All-J v1.3-groovy](https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin) (3.5 GB).
-Download and save it in the `models` folder.
-This model offers reasonable performance and runs on a CPU using about 4 GB of RAM.

-See the [GPT4All website](https://gpt4all.io/index.html) for a list of GPT4All models and their comparison.
-Note that some of the models have restrictive licenses.
-Check the license before using them in commercial projects.

 Future improvements: